LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 7. This should trigger the VIP policy and the conversation should be transferred to a VIP skill

-8. If you are logged in to LiveEngage as a VIP Agent, you will now get a ring
+8. If you are logged in to Conversational Cloud as a VIP Agent, you will now get a ring

 9. Logout of LiveEngage, and then log in back using a Regular Agent account